run-llama/llama_index/docs/end_to_end_tutorials/principled_dev_practices.md

 ```

-Here are the main pillars of principled development of LLM and RAG applications:
+Here are the main pillars of principled development of LLM and RAG applications.
+- The first pillar is **observability**: setting up initial tools to observe, debug your system and evaluate it on ad-hoc examples.
+- The next pillar is **evaluation**: being able to evaluate different components of your system so that you can experiment and improve it in a more systematic fashion.
+- The last pillar is **monitoring**: after the application is deployed, we want to continuously monitor and test that it is performing well in production.

 % TODO: also add UX patterns doc